-Over the last decade, a large number of novel enterprise software applications, business suites, and robust Information Technology (IT) platforms have been created by a number of vendors, giving rise to new workplace opportunities, more refined business operations, increased productivity, and better operational efficiency.
-Typically, modern IT enterprise systems have a specific focus on integration, collaboration, and the usage of analyzed business data (Business Intelligence) to better increase internal operations and meet the needs of customers more efficiently.
+Over the last decade, numerous novel enterprise software applications, business suites, and robust Information Technology (IT) platforms have been created by several vendors, giving rise to new workplace opportunities, more refined business operations, increased productivity, and better operational efficiency.
+Modern IT enterprise systems typically focus on integration, collaboration, and the usage of analyzed business data (Business Intelligence) to better increase internal operations and meet the needs of customers more efficiently.

 Thus, along with Microsoft OneDrive - or a private company cloud system - SharePoint allows the community of an enterprise to operate together in a collaborative manner via a central, online IT software hub.
-Microsoft SharePoint, thus, is a cloud-based online server and collaborative management, development, storage, and enterprise data analysis platform that can be used to create documents or files, share data across networks, collaborate and update information in real time, analyze data to generate reports (based on Business Intelligence), store and upload data to the central system, manage workflows and operations, develop dynamic (Web 2.0) websites, and much more.
+Microsoft SharePoint, thus, is a cloud-based online server and collaborative management, development, storage, and enterprise data analysis platform that can be used to create documents or files, share data across networks, collaborate, and update information in real-time, analyze data to generate reports (based on Business Intelligence), store and upload data to the central system, manage workflows and operations, develop dynamic (Web 2.0) websites, and much more.

-While certain tools associated with SharePoint can be installed locally on a desktop/laptop or other workstation - such as SharePoint Workspace, and, previously, SharePoint Designer - most tools associated with the SharePoint platform are utilized via a local intranet and accessed via a browser or other online/network gateway.
-SharePoint can also work alongside Microsoft Office and its included suites, including Microsoft Word, Microsoft Excel, Microsoft PowerPoint, etc. Integrating local Microsoft suites with the cloud-based SharePoint system allows for seamless integration of workplace workflows, documents and data, along with the feasible sharing of files, efficient collaboration, and the real-time updating of business files, all of which allows enterprise workflows to be created, managed, and updated across organizational teams in a feasible manner.
+While certain tools associated with SharePoint can be installed locally on a desktop/laptop or other workstation - such as SharePoint Workspace and, previously, SharePoint Designer - most tools associated with the SharePoint platform are utilized via a local intranet and accessed via a browser or other online/network gateway.
+SharePoint can also work alongside Microsoft Office and its included suites, including Microsoft Word, Microsoft Excel, Microsoft PowerPoint, etc. Integrating local Microsoft suites with the cloud-based SharePoint system allows for seamless integration of workplace workflows, documents, and data, along with the feasible sharing of files, efficient collaboration, and real-time updating of business files, all of which allows enterprise workflows to be created, managed, and updated across organizational teams in a feasible manner.

 Microsoft SharePoint has the added benefit of allowing for centralized management of all workplace operations, which creates an interface for executives to utilize SharePoint as a central management hub.
 As noted by Microsoft, SharePoint’s core functionalities can be divided into six key areas: